Big Apple Loaf - September, 2017.

 New York City is often called the Big Apple.
 The term goes back to the Jazz Age when getting a gig here meant you got the prize.
 Think Adam and Eve and the apple.

 Since multiple varieties of New York State apples are available almost all year round, I like to keep a few recipes handy.
 The Big Apple Loaf is vegan and one of my favorites.

 It is on pages 96 and 97 of Fat Witch Bake Sale.

 - 1 medium Granny Smith (or other tart variety) apple, peeled, cored and finely chopped (approximately ¾ cup)

 - 2 teaspoons and ½ cup vegan cane sugar

 - 1 cup unbleached all-purpose flour

-- Bake for 45 minutes or until a toothpick inserted in the middle of the pan comes out clean or with only crumbs, not batter on it.
+- Bake 60-65 minutes or until the top is golden brown and a toothpick inserted in the center comes out clean or with only crumbs, not batter on it.